Balanced Diet: A Step-by-step Guide to Healthy Eating

 Step 2: Foods to include in a balanced diet

-Whole grains are rich in complex carbohydrates.
-Legumes, pulses, poultry, meat, and dairy are predominantly rich in proteins.
+When it comes to complex carbohydrates, whole grains are a great option and are one of the best foods for heart health.
+Pulses, legumes, poultry, meat, and dairy are predominantly rich in proteins.
 Nuts and oilseeds provide healthy fats, some protein, and minerals.
 Vegetables and fruits bring adequate dietary fiber, vitamins, and minerals to the table.
-Thus, including all of them in your daily diet may help meet your nutritional requirements.
+Thus, including all of them in your heart healthy diet may help meet your nutritional requirements.

 Step 3: Foods to eat in moderation or exclude